Tourist killed in volcanic blast on Italian island of Stromboli | DW | 04.07.2019

 "It was like being in hell because of the rain of fire coming from the sky," Italian news agencies quoted local priest Giovanni Longo as saying.

-Longo said it was not clear if any hikers had been on the volcano at the time of the eruption, which led to fires around the village of Ginostra.
+Longo said it was not clear if any hikers had been on the volcano at the time of the eruption.
+The volcanic explosions also led to fires around the village of Ginostra.

 Hiker reported killed